A building is not a place to be; it is a way to be.“ Frank Lloyd Wright

 Activity 4 – Prairie Principles: People & Nature

-Take a look at the Robie House.
-Draw its plan and locate and label Wright’s seven points of Prairie Architecture.
+Take a look at the Robie House or the Ward Willets House.
+Choose one of the Prairie Homes and draw its plan and locate and label Wright’s seven points of Prairie Architecture.

 Activity 5 – Prairie Interiors: Refuge and Prospect